Etron-RA/RetroAchievements/Tutorials/06_If_Else/Example_6A.md

 # Example 6A: 40 Lines Mode
 Tetris is a puzzle game where the main goal is to rotate and align the falling Tetriminos to create a solid horizontal line.
 When a solid horizontal line is made the game will remove the line from the board and award points depending on how many lines were cleared at once.
-The 40 Lines Mode in [Tetris DX](https://retroachievements.org/game/4939) is a special mode were you must complete 40 lines at various starting heights and speeds.
+The 40 Lines Mode in [Tetris DX](https://retroachievements.org/game/4939) is a special mode where you must complete 40 lines at various starting heights and speeds.
 The higher the starting height and/or speed the more difficult the challenge is.<br>
 ![Tetris DX screen of 40 lines mode at 5 starting height](Tetris_DX_40Lines.png)<br>
 ```
 // Tetris DX